Driver's education

 Driver student takes exercises in winter weather (Russia, 2002).

-Driver's education, also known as driver's ed, driving education, driver training, or driving lessons, is a formal class or program that prepares a new driver to obtain a learner's permit or driver's license.
-The formal class program may also prepare existing license holders for an overseas license conversion, medical assessment driving test, or refresher course.
+Driver's education, driver education, driving education, driver's training, driver's ed, driving tuition or driving lessons is a formal class or program that prepares a new driver to obtain a learner's permit or driver's license.
+The formal class program may also prepare existing license holders for an overseas license conversion or medical assessment driving test or refresher course.
+It may take place in a classroom, in a vehicle, online, or a combination of the above.
+Topics of instruction include traffic code or laws and vehicle operation.
+Typically, instruction will warn of dangerous conditions in driving such as road conditions, driver impairments, and hazardous weather.
+Instructional videos may also be shown, demonstrating proper driving strategies and the consequences for not observing the rules.

+Education is intended to supplement the knowledge obtained from government-printed driving handbooks or manuals and prepares students for tests to obtain a driver's license or learner's permit.
+In-car instruction places a student in a vehicle with an instructor.
+A car fitted with dual controls, which has at least an auxiliary brake pedal and possibly other controls on the passenger side, may be used.

 History

-Driver training began as a business in the United Kingdom in 1909–1910.
+Driver training began as a business in the United Kingdom in 1909-1910.
 The British School of Motoring (BSM) was founded in 1910 in South London by Hugh Stanley Roberts.
+It offered hands-on training and courses in driving skills (managing the controls and road aptitude) and repair.
+It also offered vehicles to drivers who wished to practice.

 In the United States, Amos Neyhart, a professor at Penn State University, started the first high school driver education course in 1934 at a high school in State College, Pennsylvania.